mwck46/Multiplication-3TierApp/README.md

+# Updates
+1) Use Java17.
+Implimented the changes stated in the [author's blog](https://thepracticaldeveloper.com/book-update-2.5.5/#no-more-spying-on-randoms)
+2) Use the more modern react hook instead of class

 # Learn Microservices with Spring Boot - Chapter 5

 This repository contains the source code of the practical use case described in the book [Learn Microservices with Spring Boot (2nd Edition)](https://tpd.io/book-extra).